 Whiptail, again, despite the aggressive and dominating name, is a very peaceful fish.
 This South American fish is usually brown with black patterns, mimicking a camouflage color pattern.
 It loves a planted tank and plenty of decorations to hide in.

 They have a small mouth, and even as an omnivore, they don’t eat smaller tank mates.
 Instead, they prefer a diet of catfish pellets and algae wafers.
-And since they feed off the substrate, sand is better for them than gravel.
+And since they feed off the

 As bottom dwellers, they don’t mind or disturb middle or top dwelling fish like bleeding hearts tetras.
 They are a live-and-let-live kind of fish, perfect for a community aquarium where fin-nipping fish are not aggressive enough to come down and bother the peaceful whiptails.